Globular weak $\omega$-categories as models of a type theory: Categorical semantics of type theory

-This proves in particular the $\phi_{\Delta}(A[\Gg]) = (\phi_\Gamma A)[F\Gg]$, thus $F(\Delta,A[\Gg]) = (F\Delta,(\phi_\Gamma A)[F\Gg])$ \end{proof} Lemma~\ref{lemma:pullback-display-map} allows us to understand this result as requiring that a morphism $F$ preserves pullbacks along the display maps.
-In fact the following result shows that preserving these pullbacks is the exact condition that a functor has to satisfy in order to be a model \begin{lemma} The models of a category with families $\C$ are isomorphic to the functors $\C\to\Set$ that preserve the terminal object and the pullbacks along the display maps. \end{lemma} \begin{proof} The Lemma~\ref{lemma:cwf-morphism}, the underlying functor of a morphism of category with families preserves the pullbacks along the display maps, and by definition, such functor has to preserve the initial object as well.
-So it suffices to prove that a functor $F:\C\to\Set$ preserving the initial object and the morphisms pullbacks along display maps gives rise to a unique model.
+\begin{lemma} The models of a category with families $\C$ are in bijective correspondence with the functors $\C\to\Set$ that preserve the terminal object and the pullbacks along display maps. \end{lemma} \begin{proof} By Lemma~\ref{lemma:cwf-morphism}, the underlying functor of a morphism of categories with families preserves the pullbacks along display maps and, by definition, such a functor has to preserve the terminal object as well.
+So it suffices to prove that a functor $F:\C\to\Set$ preserving the initial object and pullbacks along display maps gives rise to a unique model.
 Consider such a functor $F$, together with an object $\GG$ in $\C$ and a type $A\in\Ty^\GG$.
-Suppose defined $\phi$ such that $(F,\phi)$ is a model of $\C$, then necessarily $F(\GG,A) = (F\GG,\phi_{\GG}A) = \phi_\GG A$ by definition of the context comprehension in $\Set$.
-Thus necessarily $\phi_\GG(A) = F(\GG,A)$.
-Consider a term $t\in\Tm^\GG_A$, then there is a morphism $\sub{\id\GG,t} : \GG\to(\GG,A)$, and by definition of the category with families structure of $\Set$, we then have $F(\sub{\id\GG,t}) = \sub{\id{F\GG},\phi_{\GG,A}(t)} = t$, which proves that necessarily $\phi_{\GG,A}(t) = F(\sub{\id\GG,t})$.
-Conversely, these assignments define a natural transformation $\phi$, which make $(F,\phi)$ into a model of $F$. \end{proof} This condition relies on the specific structure of category with families of $\Set$, and does not apply to the notion of morphism of a category with families in general.
-It also justifies retroactively that we need not introduce the notion of large category with families, as we may as well define a model as a functor $\C\to\Set$ that preserves the terminal object and the pullback along the display maps.
+Suppose defined $\phi$ such that $(F,\phi)$ is a model of~$\C$, then necessarily $F(\GG,A) = (F\GG,\phi_{\GG}A) = \bigsqcup\limits_{x\in F\Gamma}(\phi_\GG (A))_{x}$ by definition of the context comprehension in $\Set$.
+Thus $F(\Gamma,A)$ is uniquely determined by $F(\GG,A) = \bigsqcup\limits_{x\in F\Gamma}(\phi_\GG (A))_{x}$.
+Similarly, for a term $t\in\Tm^\GG_A$, there is a morphism $\sub{\id\GG,t} : \GG\to(\GG,A)$, so we have $F(\sub{\id\GG,t}) = \sub{\id{F\GG},\phi_{\GG,A}(t)}$.
+By definition of the structure of category with families on $\Set$, this chompletely characterize the map $F(\sub{\id\GG,t})$ as the one sending every element $x$ of $F(\Gamma)$ onto $(\phi_{\GG,A}(t))_{x}$.
+Together with the equation $\phi_{\GG,A}(t) = p[F(\sub{\id\GG,t})]$, this completely characterizes the map $\phi_{\GG,A}$.
+Conversely, these assignments define a natural transformation $\phi$, which make $(F,\phi)$ into a model of $F$. \end{proof} This condition relies on the specific structure of category with families of $\Set$, and previous lemma does not extend as a characterization of morphisms between arbitrary categories with families.
+It also justifies retrospectively why it is not that important to be precise about size issues with $\Set$, as one may as well ignore the structure of category with families on $\Set$ altogether, and define a model as a functor $\C\to\Set$ that preserves the terminal object and the pullback along the display maps.

-\subsection{Contextual categories}
+\subsection{Contextual categories.}